pinnelp/asus-pm3406cha-linux-audio-fix/asus-pm3406cha-linux-audio-fix-v2/README.md

 Headphone profile keeps GPIO2 low, leaves `0x14` as OUT, selects connection 1 on pin `0x21`, and enables it as `OUT|HP` (`0xc0`).
 A small set of Realtek coefficients is switched between the Windows-derived speaker/headphone values.

 This repository is deliberately a userspace workaround rather than pretending to be an upstream-quality kernel quirk.
 A future kernel fix should encode only the minimum proven initialization/state changes for subsystem `1043:3541`.

-## License

-No license is selected in this bundle.
-Add the license you want before publishing if you intend others to reuse or redistribute the code.